 This stylish ensemble of pedigreed jazz musicians swing hard and passionately and showcase original material, bebop, swing, standards, custom charts, and the American Songbook.
-Led by Grammy nominated JC Hopkins (who discovered Norah Jones and has collaborated with the likes of Elvis Costello, Mose Allison, The Killers, Lea DeLaria, Justin V. Bond, and more) his biggish band lends an air of elegance, energy, and fun while dancers and music enthusiasts alike enjoy the atmosphere set by this revolving cast of New York City's finest musicians and singers.
+Led by Grammy nominated JC Hopkins (who discovered Norah Jones and has collaborated with the likes of Elvis Costello, Mose Allison, The Killers, Lea DeLaria, Justin V. Bond, and more) his biggish band lends an air of elegance, energy, and fun while dancers and music enthusiasts alike enjoy the atmosphere set by this revolving cast of electrifying musicians and singers.
 The band is fully customizable, accommodating small, intimate affairs and events as a trio and grow, piece by piece – quartet, quintet, and so on - to a full big band (plus everything in between) complete with special additions like vibraphone and harp.
-In addition, we can also customize our presence to include world class tap dancers, burlesque, comedy/humorists, photography, video production, wedding officiation, and of course, the incredible vocalists leading today's new movement in jazz.
+In addition, we can also customize our presence to include world class tap dancers, swing dance lessons, burlesque, comedy/humorists, photography, video production, wedding officiation, and of course, the incredible vocalists leading today's new movement in jazz.
 As the New York Times says, "JC Hopkins Biggish Band may be the most swinging jazz band since Count Basie!"
 The group is thrilled to collaborate with Gigmasters and bring great, customized music to its community of arts supporters.

 About the band: